EBZebra/docs/edge/source/guide/setup.md

 1. Select **Start -> Enterprise Browser -> Enterprise Browser Installer** to bring up the EB Installer.
 A window will appear similar to the image above.
 2. **Select the platform that matches the device, OS and web view being targeted**.
 Information in the right-hand pane will vary accordingly.
-3. **Click Deploy and foillow prompts that appear**.
+3. **Click Deploy and follow prompts that appear**.
 A window will appear similar to the image below.
 4. **Restart the device to complete the installation**.

-> **Note: For persistent installations on Windows CE (the lower-most two options on the 'Installer' screen above), a cold boot/cleanPS (clean persistent storage) is required to activate**.
+> **Note: For persistent installations on Windows CE (the lowermost two options on the 'Installer' screen above), a cold boot/cleanPS (clean persistent storage) is required to activate**.

 ![img](images/getting-started/setup/WM_setup_01.jpg)